sathya-pramodh/MultiInstanceLinux/README.md

 - If you do not want to use wall resetting, make sure to set the same keybinds as the macro to switch instances and to switch scenes.
 For example, in the default config, one would have to set `Ctrl+1` to switch to the instance named "Instance 1" in OBS.
 - Log files are located in the 'log' directory in the project script's main folder.
 So, issues must be submitted with the relevant log files attached to them.
 - The 'testing' branch is meant only for testing purposes and releases from that branch are created with the '-testing' tag at the end of them.
+- The launch order of the instances is very important.
+Make sure you launch the instances in ascending order of instance number.

 # Contribution
 - Code contributions can be made to the testing branch.
 Pull requests must be made with proper comments and documentation.